FluxConnect

 How does FluxConnect pricing compare to Power BI?

 Power BI Pro costs $10/user/month and Power BI Premium starts at $20/user/month.
 With 200 supplier users, that's $2,000–4,000/month in licensing alone.
-FluxConnect charges €1 per active supplier per month.
-The same 200 suppliers cost €200/month.
+FluxConnect SaaS starts at €500/month and prices by order-line volume, not by supplier user.

 Do suppliers need a Microsoft account to use FluxConnect?